Recent Updates

 Tom Moore

-Senior Director of Robotics Software - Locus Robotics,
+VP of Robotics Software - Locus Robotics,

-Member - Tartan Robotics Foundation
+Member - Tartan Robotics Collective

 Vladimir Ivan